wavefrontHQ/docs/pages/doc/query_language_reference.md

   [,|and|or tag=&lt;sourceTag&gt;] ...
   [,|and|or &lt;pointTagKey&gt;=&lt;pointTagValue&gt;] ... )
 </pre>
+Example:
 <strong>ts(~sample.disk.bytes.written, source=app-1 or source=app-2 and env=dev)</strong>
 </li>
 <li>A <strong>constant</strong>, which returns a constant value for each data point.
-Specify as a number, or use <a href="https://en.wikipedia.org/wiki/Metric_prefix">SI prefixes</a> (k, M, G, T, P, E, Z, Y) to scale by multiples of 1000:
+Specify as a number, or use <a href="https://en.wikipedia.org/wiki/Metric_prefix">SI prefixes</a> (k, M, G, T, P, E, Z, Y) to scale by multiples of 1000.
+Examples:
 <br><strong>5.01</strong>
 <br><strong>40</strong>
 <br><strong>1M</strong> (or <strong>1000000</strong>)